 Customer service is about supporting customers, right?
 Yes, but it can be so much more than that.
-Customer service has the ability to completely change the way people view your company.
+Customer service can completely change the way people view your company.
 Your brand, your product, your mission, they all shape a customer’s views before and during their positive interactions.
 But the second they hit a snag, the reputation of your business, in their eyes, relies entirely on your customer service department.

-1. Your Customer Is Frustrated About A Defect In Your Product
+1. A Defect in Your Product Frustrates Customers

 BASIC SERVICE: Send a refund or new product.